Nukesor/collatz_conjecture/README.md

 The goal of this implementation is to find circles in the `3n + 1` conjecture and thereby proof it wrong.
 The algorithm works under the premise, that all numbers to `2^68` [have already been checked](https://en.wikipedia.org/wiki/Collatz_conjecture#Experimental_evidence), which saves us quite a bit of work.

+The current (very naive) implementation checks about 150 million numbers per second with 12 threads on a i7-8700k.

 ## Run it

 This project expects the latest stable Rust version.